Pierre Gasly reflects on his 'crazy' F1 ride after Italian GP triumph

 - Report: Gasly takes shock win after Hamilton penalty

-F1's biggest teams had shared all of the race wins between them - including all the first 128 of the current V6 engine era - since Lotus won at the 2013 Australian GP.
+F1's biggest teams had shared all of the race wins between them - including all the first 128 of the current V6 engine era - amid an unprecedented period of Sunday supremacy ever since the former Lotus team won at the 2013 Australian GP.

-AlphaTauri, then known as Toro Rosso, claimed their only previous win, also at Monza, with a young Sebastian Vettel.
-A dozen years on, and Red Bull junior team's second triumph with Gasly had not been seen coming either.
+AlphaTauri, then known as Toro Rosso, had only won once before, also at Monza, with a young Sebastian Vettel in 2008.
+A dozen years on, and Red Bull's junior team's second triumph with Gasly was arguably even more unexpected.

-"I'm still struggling to realise what's happened for us," said Gasly, who was only three months old the last time a French driver, Olivier Panis in Monaco 1996, won a Grand Prix.
+"I'm still struggling to realise what's happened for us," said the young Frenchman, who was only three months old the last time a driver from his country, Olivier Panis in Monaco 1996, won a Grand Prix.

 "My first win in Formula 1… a couple of months ago I got my first podium in Brazil and then today it's my first win, in Monza with AlphaTauri, which is an Italian team.